14islands/14islands-com-v2/app/blog/_drafts/2016-02-29-why-we-chose-react-for-hybrid-app.md

-# Why we picked React.js for our latest hybrid App project
+# How we built a hybrid App using React.js

-**14islands were recently brought on by Fjord (Accenture) as mobile web experts, to prototype and produce an HTML5 mobile App for one of the biggest telecom companies in the world, as part of their appearance at the Mobile World Congress.**
+**We recently had the pleasure of working with Fjord (Accenture) to prototype and produce an HTML5 hybrid App for a large telecom operator.**

 {% include post-image.html alt="HTML5 hybrid App using React.js" src="/images/blog/why-react/screenshot.jpg" margin="both" ratio="custom_35" %}

+{% comment %}
-Using the hybrid approach we were able to replace costly development of individual Android and iOS Apps with one HTML5 version - packaged as native Apps for both iOS and Android using Apache Cordova.
+/*Using a hybrid approach we were able to replace costly development of individual Android and iOS Apps with one HTML5 version - packaged as native Apps for both iOS and Android using Apache Cordova.
+In this post we will walk through the parts
+Why hybrid app - experience using React
+{% endcomment %}

+[Some kind of parapragh here setting the scene for what the project was about and what the article contains.]

+***Note:** React Native was announced during 2015, however when this project started, React Native for Android had not been released making it a no-go for us.*

 ## The hybrid trap
 Writing hybrid Apps is nothing new and it’s certainly not the right choice for all applications.
 We’ve ventured down this path [many times](http://blog.14islands.com/post/52546836134/case-study-betting-on-a-fully-responsive-web){:target="_blank"} in [the past](http://blog.14islands.com/post/52934733389/racer-a-chrome-experiment){:target="_blank"} using more conventional JavaScript MVC frameworks such as Backbone.js.